-Eric has an interest in model boats so Mirsad took him to join a model boat club to chat with likeminded people and watch the boats.
-Eric says that “Mirsad is a constant companion”, without him he “would never go any distance” and that he “looks forward to seeing Mirsad very much, we get on very well”.
+Eric had an interest in model boats so Mirsad took him to join a model boat club to chat with like-minded people and watch the boats.
+Eric said that “Mirsad is a constant companion”, without him he “would never go any distance” and that he “looks forward to seeing Mirsad very much, we get on very well”.

-In the past couple of years Eric’s condition has deteriorated.
-He has developed Dementia, he no longer recognises his own son, and now lives in a care home.
+In the past couple of years Eric’s condition deteriorated.
+He developed Dementia, no longer recognised his own son, and went to live in a care home.
 However, Mirsad was still visiting him, taking him his favourite fruit and croissants and taking him out up to four times per week.

-Since the COVID-19 Crisis, the home has been in lockdown and Mirsad has not been allowed to visit, but he has been ringing every day to see how Eric is.
-Three months on since they had last seen each other, Mirsad was sure that Eric would not remember who he was.
-Then he received a phone call from the home; Eric had been asking them where Mirsad was and why hasn’t he been to visit him - and he would like to speak to him on the phone.
+When the COVID-19 crisis arrived, the home went into lockdown and Mirsad was not allowed to visit, but he still rang every day to see how Eric was.
+Three months after they had last seen each other, Mirsad was sure that Eric would not remember who he was.
+Then he received a phone call from the home; Eric had been asking them where Mirsad was, why he hadn’t been to visit him - and that he would like to speak to him on the phone.
 Which of course, he did, and there followed an emotional telephone reunion between the two.

-Since then, Mirsad has been visiting Eric and seeing him through the window.
-As you can see in the pictures, Eric certainly recognises Mirsad and is very happy to see him.
+Mirsad then began visiting Eric and seeing him through the window.
+As you can see in the pictures, Eric certainly recognised Mirsad and was very happy to see him.